cchamilt/WindowsMelodyRecovery/tests/README.md

 - Source directory management and validation
 - File management and template processing
 - Backup and restore functionality
-- Integration with Windows Missing Recovery module
+- Integration with Windows Melody Recovery module
 - Error handling and edge cases
 - Performance and scalability testing